 Rationale: In this Aim, we propose to develop a network inference approach, InferNET, that will infer regulatory networks in a data-poor target species based on gene networks from several data-rich species.
 The InferNET approach is inspired by a variant of the Robin Hood philosophy - “Learning from the rich and giving to the poor.”
 Inferred networks in the data-poor target (e.g. crop) species may be used to derive hypotheses and identify potentially important genes for validation testing.
 Most of the discussion below concerns co-expression networks, because, with the advent of Next-Gen sequencing, such data is now readily available and/or obtainable for many species.
 However, the methods we develop apply to other types of network edges (e.g. protein interaction for the Rice protein interaction project [web site (Vidal and Ecker)]), and we will apply them as data becomes available.

-Novelty: InferNET differs from existing comparative network tools in plants because InferNET uses data-rich species to infer regulatory networks in data-poor species.
-By contrast, the existing tools for comparing plant gene networks creates networks only based on experimental data and then compares them post-hoc (e.g. CoP [Ogata 2010], StarNet [Jupiter 2009], ATTED-II [Obayashi 2011, and PlaNet [Mutwil 2011]).
+Novelty: As its name suggests, InferNET uses data-rich species to infer regulatory networks in data-poor species.
+By contrast, existing tools for comparing plant gene networks create networks based only on experimental data and then compares them post-hoc (e.g. CoP [Ogata 2010], StarNet [Jupiter 2009], ATTED-II [Obayashi 2011, and PlaNet [Mutwil 2011]).
 Also, with the exception of PlaNet, such tools compare only two species at a time.
 InferNET, like PlaNet, uses the networks from multiple species simultaneously.

 Community Need: As the number of available genome sequences increases, it will be common to find a newly sequenced or poorly studied target species “t” that is phylogenomically similar according to patristic distance based on maximum parsimony [Fourment and Gibbs /BMC Evolutionary Biology/ 2006, *6*:1] (see phylogenetic tree in Fig X.) to those few “data-rich” species having a substantial body of experiments.
 For targets such as emerging crops and new “boutique” crop species, inferring networks will be particularly valuable.